-- Exceptions will be granted only in the case of extenuating circumstances or financial hardship and only

-after the student has demonstrated reasonable effort to succeed in the course.
+- Exceptions will be granted only in the case of extenuating circumstances or financial hardship and only after the student has demonstrated reasonable effort to succeed in the course.

 - Extenuating circumstances are those circumstances determined by the College to exceptional and beyond the control of the student, which may include, but are not limited to:

 - Serious illness;

 - Documented medical condition preventing course completion;

-- Death of an immediate family member;
+- o Death of an immediate family member;

 - Involuntary call to active duty military;

 - Documented learning disability;

 - English as a second language background;

-- Documented change in employment status, including TDY military orders;
+- o Documented change in employment status, including TDY military orders;

 - Natural disasters;

 - College error; or

 - Other emergency circumstances or extraordinary situations, as determined by the appropriate party(ies) reviewing the request

-• Financial hardship includes, but is not limited to, qui qualification as displaced/economically disadvantage financial emergency.
+• Financial hardship includes, but is not limited to, qualification for Federal need-based financial aid, qualification as displaced/economically disadvantaged homemaker/worker, or other documented financial emergency.

-TITLE: Employment Contracts for Full-time Faculty NUMBER: TL 14.00 AUTHORITY: Florida Statute: FS 120 State Board Rule: SBR 6A-14.0411 SEE ALSO: DATE ADOPTED: 10/13 REVISED: 03/19; 08/21 BOARD SECRETARY:
+TITLE: Employment Contracts for Full-time Faculty NUMBER: TL 14.00 AUTHORITY: Florida Statute: FS 120 State Board Rule: SBR 6A-14.0411 SEE ALSO: • DATE ADOPTED: 10/13 REVISED: 03/19 BOARD SECRETARY:

-To define the structure, initial award process, and post award processes relating to continuing contracts for full-time faculty members
+To define the structure, initial award process, and post award processes relating to continuing contracts for fulltime faculty members